 Last week Kris Roley of the Roley Show interviewed me for his new series featuring creatives!
-Today, the episode is available for your enjoyment!

 We had a great conversation, and it was really nice to connect with someone else who is currently forging their own way in the creative / film / video production sphere.